Ayuremi/md5/WORKLOG.md

 ### 6/3/24
 We worked together in class to finish up the md5 function but there was an error and the md5 output is not the same from websites.
 We checked f and the f function should work.

+### 6/5/24
+We worked together to try and figure out what is wrong with our md5 function.
+We went back to looking for other websites that have the intermediary values of the md5.
+We changed K to be computed through a formula instead.

 ## Nathaniel Ciu

 ### 2024/05/22